ucf-draco-lab/ucf-draco-lab-old-github.io/index.md

 Welcome to the Design of Resilient Architectures for Computing (DRACO) lab website.
 We're a part of the [Electrical and Computer Engineering Department](http://ece.ucf.edu) at the [University of Central Florida](http://ucf.edu) located in spectacular Orlando, Florida.

-DRACO is dedicated to exploring the resilence and security of computing systems.
+DRACO is dedicated to exploring the resilience and security of computing systems.
 With a team of over a dozen student researchers, our focus is on automating the design, development, and assessment of attacks, resilience, robustness, and ultimately security in electronic devices and systems.

 Our research covers various areas, including the study of advanced and novel cryptographic logic primitives like polymorphic, homomorphic, and quantum-enhanced techniques.
 We're also involved in assessing assistive technologies on semiconductor design and post-manufacturing operation, as well as developing attack and detection methods related to electronic design-level sabotage.

-Our reseachers have published over 100 papers and secured funding exceeding eight million dollars from government and industry sponsors..Whether you're a part of our research team or interested in our work, we invite you to be a part of our exploration and innovation at DRACO.
+Our researchers have published over 100 papers and secured funding exceeding eight million dollars from government and industry sponsors..Whether you're a part of our research team or interested in our work, we invite you to be a part of our exploration and innovation at DRACO.

 {% include section.html %}

 ## News and Events

-{% include list.html component="news-headline" data="news"  %}
+{% include list.html component="blog-headline" data="blog"  %}